How Your Immigration Status Will Affect Your Taxes – Rupert Law Group

 To get to 183 days, the IRS counts each day you were present of the current year, only one-third of the days you were present the year before and one-sixth of the days you were actually present the year before that.
 So it’s possible that you could be in the U.S. 120 days this tax year, last year and the year before and still not qualify as a resident alien.

 Green Card Test

 This one is pretty simple: if you are a Green Card holder at any time during the calendar year, you are a resident alien for tax purposes.
-There are a few exceptions if your status changes, but for most folks a Green Card means residency status as far as the IRS is concerned.
+There are a few exceptions if your status changes, but for most people with a Green Card means residency status as far as the IRS is concerned.

 Resident aliens have basically the same tax expectations as citizens.
 What does this mean?
 It means that even if you’re in the country without a Green Card you owe taxes.
 And, what’s more, if you don’t pay taxes, you could have trouble getting a Green Card or becoming a citizen in the future.

 If you’re concerned about what this could mean for you and your status, contact us today.
 We’ll be happy to answer any questions.